darius/cant/guide.md

 `each/lazy`.

-## Efficiency of sequences
+## Traversing sequences

 The previous section described many functions on lists.
 Those actually all work on generic sequences: most or all of them (TODO any exceptions?) traverse their sequence arguments using the `.first`/`.rest`/`.none?`/`.some?` methods.
-These methods are presumed to be an efficient-enough way to walk the sequence, which assumption can be wrong: for instance, for an array or a text, `.rest` returns another array or text, implying a quadratic cost of traversal.
+These methods are presumed to be an efficient-enough way to walk the sequence, which assumption could go wrong: for instance, for an array, you might expect `.rest` to return the suffix as another, copied array, implying a quadratic cost of traversal.
+This traversal would not represent a snapshot of the array's contents, either, since arrays are mutable; but nor would it represent the latest contents.

 Wouldn't it be better to just change the performance profile of these `.rest` methods?
 There are a couple ways that could go: a rope-style